cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 # Sprint 1 Code Review

 sprint focus: creation of graph classes and some algorithm implementations.
-Review includes all code completed before the start of full time development
+Review includes all code completed before the start of full time development.
+When referencing the type names of graph classes i will be neglecting the <TGraphType> generic type parameter for readability.

 - [Sprint 1 Code Review](#sprint-1-code-review)
   - [Low Level Components](#low-level-components)